blachlylab/swiftover/README.md

 **Reference allele change:** Occasionally, the reference allele may differ even at equivalent coordinates in different genome builds.
 When swiftover detects this, it will update the `REF` column of the VCF record and add the tag **refchg** to the `INFO` column.
 These records can then be filtered by downstream tools if necessary (e.g., `bcftools view -i 'INFO/refchg=1'`)

 **CAVEATS:** `INFO` and `FORMAT` column tags related to allele frequencies and calculations may no longer be accurate in the destination geneome build (due to subtle mapping differences), but _especially_ if the reference allele has changed.
 We will likely add cmdline flag to strip all INFO/FORMAT tags, followed later by a plugin to recalculate select values (e.g. when refchg), or scripting (e.g. Lua) capability.

+### MAF

+MAF support is experimental.

+MAF liftover works similar to VCF, but additionally requires a destination genome build name, as this is a standard MAF column: `https://docs.gdc.cancer.gov/Data/File_Formats/MAF_Format/`

+Reference allele changes should function identically to VCF.

+**BUGS**: MAF includes boht start and end coordinates.
+If multiple output intervals result from a single input row (as might be seen with SVs or longer INDELs), these records are skipped (i.e. also not written to the unmatched file).
+However, a metric will track and report this.
+In the future we expect to deal with these, although they may require special handling with respect to breaking up the "reference" allele.

 ### GFF3